-The financial statements have been prepared on the going concern basis, as explained in note 3, and in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
-Therefore, the company financial statements comply with Article 4 of the EU IAS Regulation.
+The financial statements have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
 The financial information has also been prepared in accordance with IFRSs issued by the International Accounting Standards Board (IASB).

-Following the UK's departure from the EU, for the financial year ending 31 March 2022 the financial statements will be prepared in accordance with IFRS and IFRIC adopted by the UK.
+Following the UK's departure from the EU, the financial statements have been prepared in accordance with IFRS and IFRIC adopted by the UK.